 Every business, no matter how well prepared, runs into “events” that require unforeseen cash expenditures.

-The question this blog is here to help you answer, is:
+The question this blog is here to help you answer is:

 When does it make good business sense to take out unsecured business loans to deal with your needed business expenditures?

-The first step in logically answering this question is to clearly identify the purpose for the loan and the revenue (or return on investment for the finance folks) the loan will bring to your business.
+The first step in logically answering this question is to clearly identify the purpose of the loan and the revenue (or return on investment for the finance folks) the loan will bring to your business.
 Let’s face it, the purpose of a business is to generate revenue and eventually a profit.
 Every business decision should circle back around to these fundamental metrics (revenue & profit).
-If you haven’t identified the clear purpose and its potential ROI (return on investment) for the business loan, you are not ready to make a judgement call as to whether it makes good financial sense.
+If you haven’t identified the clear purpose and its potential ROI (return on investment) for the business loan, you are not ready to make a judgment call as to whether it makes good financial sense.

 Something to know:

 Unsecured business loans are typically viewed as “higher risk” lending from a lender’s standpoint.
 Why?
-Well, mainly there is no specific equipment or asset attached to the loan and…. and there is not restraint keeping the borrower from spending it on something that will not generate revenue and profit for your business.
+Well, mainly there is no specific equipment or asset attached to the loan and…. and there is no restraint keeping the borrower from spending it on something that will not generate revenue and profit for your business.